albertorc87/class-get-data-store/README.md

 ## Running the tests

 The file test_store.php you can use for testing the class by terminal.
+You have to pass like argument the url of the app.

 Examples: